The Routledge Companion to Ethics

-'This fine collection merits a place in every university, college, and high school library for its invaluable articles covering a very broad range of topics in ethics[.] … With its remarkable clarity of writing and its very highly qualified contributors, this volume is must reading for anyone interested in the latest developments in these important areas of thought and practice.
-Summing Up: Highly recommended.
-Lower-level undergraduates and above.' - CHOICE
+'This fine collection merits a place in every university, college, and high school library for its invaluable articles covering a very broad range of topics in ethics. ...
+With its remarkable clarity of writing and its very highly qualified contributors, this volume is a must read for anyone interested in the latest developments in these important areas of thought and practice.
+Summing Up: Highly recommended.' - CHOICE

 ‘The Routledge Companion to Ethics is a great resource for students interested in ethics and will also make a first-rate reference volume for philosophers working in ethics.
 It covers an impressive range of topics, going well beyond entries on standard normative ethical theories and metaethical approaches to normativity.
 The history of ethics is particularly well represented and this volume is sure to set a very high standard for future collections.’ – Julia Driver, Washington University in St. Louis, USA

-‘Written by leaders in the field, and with depth as well as breadth, this is the ideal companion for anyone with an interest in philosophical ethics’ – Roger Crisp, St. Anne’s College, Oxford
+‘Written by leaders in the field, and with depth as well as breadth, this is the ideal companion for anyone with an interest in philosophical ethics’ – Roger Crisp, St. Anne’s College, Oxford, UK

 'This marvellous book covers theoretical and practical aspects of ethics with admirable intelligence and freshness.
 As useful as it is enjoyable, it is sure to become an indispensible companion.' - Samantha Vice, Rhodes University, South Africa